-Note: Charter school students are not included in this table.
-For more information, see Appendix A. H All Freshman Success Categories outcomes analyses were conducted using the 2013-14 freshman cohort, so that we could include college enrollment outcomes in addition to high school graduation outcomes.
-FIGURE 10 Student Outcomes by Freshman Success Category
+$\textbf{Note:} \ \textbf{Charter school students are not included in this table.} \ \textbf{For more information, see Appendix A}.$ could include college enrollment outcomes in addition to high school graduation outcomes.
+H All Freshman Success Categories outcomes analyses were conducted using the 2013-14 freshman cohort, so that we FIGURE 10 Student Outcomes by Freshman Success Category High school graduation and college enrollment rates, by Freshman Success Category (2013-14 cohort)

-High school graduation and college enrollment rates, by Freshman Success Category (2013-14 cohort) Note: Charter school students are excluded from this analysis.
+Note: Charter school students are excluded from this analysis.
 Graduation status is based on whether a student graduated from CPS within four years of starting high school.
-For more information, see Appendix A. Sophomore Indicators for Sophomore Educators Sophomore Warning Indicators Three key sophomore warning indicators suggest a need for support or intervention: Sophomore Off-track status at the end of sophomore year
+For more information, see Appendix A. Sophomore Indicators for Sophomore Educators Sophomore Warning Indicators Three key sophomore warning indicators suggest a need for support or intervention:

+Sophomore Off-track statusat the end of sophomore year